dceejay/RedMap/README.md

 The `opt` property is optional.
 See the <a href="https://leafletjs.com/examples/geojson/">Leaflet geojson docs</a> for more info on possible options.
 Note: only simple options are supported as functions cannot be serialised.

 The `fit` property is optional.
-If present the map will automatically zoom to fit the area relevant to the geojson.
+If boolean true the map will automatically zoom to fit the area relevant to the geojson.

 see http://leafletjs.com/examples/geojson/ for more details about options for opt.